sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 You probably know how to get a job.

-Something to note is that many companies in the US (particularly California) are much more laid back and don't care if you wear a suit or not.
+Something to note is that many companies in the US (particularly California) are much more laid back and do not care if you wear a suit or not.
 Depends on the company.
 We suit up for Morgan Stanley but not Facebook.

 CECS says not to do US in your first year.
 Even if you only have 4 months of